 Counselors provide individual and small group counseling, serve as a leader/coach on the behavior and academic support teams in the building, and are available to help meet needs and concerns of students and families.
-In addition, counselors teach classroom lessons in communication, bullying prevention, and career awareness, support classroom teachers in the implementation of our District social and emotional curriculum, and coordinate District and building activities such as Red Ribbon Week, Blend of Friends, and Anti-Bullying Week.

 Bullying Prevention Curriculum

 Westside's bullying prevention curriculum is a collaborative effort of classroom teachers and school counselors.
 The purpose of the bullying prevention curriculum is to provide specific information to students on bullying behaviors and interventions.